Does holding Residency in Spain, a Spain Visa or Spanish Citizenship allow me the right to establish or expand a business to operate in the EU?

 With a corporation tax of 30%, the lowest rate since 2008 and a reduced tax rate of 20% for profits up to €300,000, 25% for profits above, Spain provides a competetive environment from where you can establish and grow your own business within the EU as a Spanish Citizen.

 Non-Resident corporations or legal entities will not be subject to Spanish Corporation Tax and moreover to the Income Tax for Non-Resident Tax Payers.

-To this end, a corporation is deemed to be resident in Spain should any of the following criteria apply:
+For obtain Spanish Citizenship in Marbella, a corporation is deemed to be resident in Spain should any of the following criteria apply:

 - incorporated according to the Spanish laws

 - centre of effective management is situated in Spain